 Even Marnie Ferree in her article 'Women and the web: cybersex

-' acknowleges that the potential poblems for female participants of cybersex and online pornography can be damaging to oneself.
+activity and implications' acknowleges that the potential poblems for female participants of cybersex and online pornography can be damaging to oneself.

 While I have no issue with how people choose to spend their time on the internet, its the question of how easily accessible online pornography is that is the issue.
 I hear stories of primary school children being suspended for looking up 'boobies' on the net.
 Kids can so easily access these forms of pornography and we wouldnt even know.
 By simply deleting their browser history, its an unseen addiction.